Coronavirus: Guidelines for Shopping for your Wedding Dress

 If you are worried that you’ll change shape a little between now and then, choose the design, get it booked in, and confirm the exact size nearer the time.
 The boutique will advise you when they need to know.

-If you have had to postpone, or have been planning your wedding during the coronavirus lockdown, it is time that you planned for a bit of fun … and nothing will put a smile on your face more convincingly than finding the right dress!
+If you have had to postpone, or have been planning your wedding during coronavirus, it is time that you planned for a bit of fun … and nothing will put a smile on your face more convincingly than finding the right dress!

 For more information, read our interview with Ellie Sanderson about the new normal when shopping for your wedding dress.